mindsdb/mindsdb-docs-old/mindsdb-docs/docs/model/train.md

 ### Advanced mode

-In the `Advanced mode` you can find a few additional options to train the Machine Learning model as use GPU for training, exclude columns from training or change the sample margin of error.
+In the `Advanced mode`, you can find a few additional options to train the Machine Learning model as use GPU for training, exclude columns from training or change the sample margin of error.
 To do that, inside the `New Predictor` modal:

 1. Select the `From` datasource option.
 2. Add the name of the model.